shakahl/browserfs-zipfs-extras/README.md

 A direct port of Info-Zip's EXPLODE algorithm to JavaScript.
 [Based on the version in this release of Info-Zip.](https://downloads.sourceforge.net/project/infozip/UnZip%206.x%20%28latest%29/UnZip%206.0/unzip60.tar.gz)

+It appears to work, but I need some test files that exercise the code base!

 Prereqs:

 ```